Reviewed by Fajar Febriansyah · Last updated March 2026 · Payment Orchestration

 One point this review needs to keep clear is product positioning.
 Paytiko sometimes describes itself as a payment gateway, but its own materials also frame the service as integration and data transfer rather than direct transaction processing.
 That makes it more accurate to treat Paytiko as orchestration software than as a direct processor.

-That distinction is actually useful for the right buyer.
+That distinction is useful for the right buyer.
 Broker and prop-firm operators often do not want a single PSP.
 They want a flexible cashier layer that lets them combine providers, payment methods, and regional flows under one dashboard.
-That lines up with the broader shift in prop firm technology, where firms increasingly rely on modular infrastructure instead of one all-in-one vendor.

 How Paytiko Works